- stimulates alpha adrenergic receptors, producing vasoconstriction and decreased heart rate

 - inadvertent boluses may precipitate profound hypertension which may result in myocardial infarction, cerebral ischemia

-- norepinephrine alone, without inotropic therapy may worsen stroke volume in left ventricular dysfunction by increasing systemic afterload
+- norepinephrine alone, without inotropic therapy may worsen stroke volume in left ventricular dysfunction in patients with poor ejection fraction n by increasing systemic afterload

 - renal ischemia resulting in decreased urine output

 - mesenteric ischemia